seyoungjkim/penn-course-timetable/README.md

 https://www.registrar.upenn.edu/archives/index.html.

 # Setup
 Run `pip install pdfminer` (Python 2) or `pip install pdfminer.six` (Python 3).
+And check out `search_course.py` to see how you can search for a particular course (currently prints raw JSON data).

 # TODO
+* Create user interface
 * Database design (to support lookup by course over multiple semesters)
     * SQLite
 * Define API and data structures
 * Make parsing more efficient (perhaps look into PDFMiner utils or replace tokenization with another parsing process)
-* Fetch all data from Penn Course Register
+* Fetch and parse older PDFs from Penn Course Register
-* Download and parse all PDFs from web, check for missing data

 # Course Data
-Example data:
+Example data (see `/data` folder for more):
 ```
 {
   "AFRC-240": [